adel-hadadi/multi-lang-go-app/README.md

  for example in this project we have `fa` and `en`.

-Then we have a Makefile that contain a run command so if you have installed it in your system you can run `make run` in root directory but if you are not installed it before can run go command `go run cmd/api/main.go`.
+Then we have a Makefile that contain a run command so if you have installed it in your system you can run `make run api` in root directory but if you are not installed it before can run go command `go run cmd/api/main.go`.

 ## Endpoints